The brain can be crudely divided into three main areas.

 First, the thinking part, which is focused on logic and reason.
 Beneath that is the emotional part, which is concerned with primitive urges and keeping us alive.
 Finally at the base of your skull is the brain stem, which controls basic functions.

-The challenge we face with controlling our behaviour is that the sensory input (sight, sound, smell, touch and taste) from the outside world goes through our emotional brain and then up into the rational thinking part.
+The challenge we face with controlling our behavior is that the sensory input (sight, sound, smell, touch and taste) from the outside world goes through our emotional brain and then up into the rational thinking part.

 Why?
 Survival!
 If the emotional part of the brain senses a threat, it can hijack the rational part and trigger a reaction before we get to think it through.
 Technically this is called an amygdala hijack.